leekahung/leekahung/README.md

 [![](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin)](https://www.linkedin.com/in/ka-hung-lee/)

-#### I am a Web Developer / Hobby Programmer
+#### I am a Frontend Developer / UI Engineer
-Have been an active coder as of late, whether it's in web development or simply writing a functional script, I enjoy creating web content that could be used or seen online!
-I'm currently contributing to a local community project, PASS, at Code For PDX (See [link to project](https://github.com/codeforpdx/PASS)) and have previously participated in an open-source project called Wars World (See [link to project](https://github.com/WarsWorld/WarsWorld)).
-Currently working with a start-up called LATERAL.systems as part of their engineering team.
+Whether it is code for web development or simply writing a functional script, I enjoy creating web content that can be used or seen online!
+Had previously worked on a community project called, PASS, at Code PDX (See [link to project](https://github.com/codeforpdx/PASS)) and have previously participated in an open-source project called Wars World (See [link to project](https://github.com/WarsWorld/WarsWorld)).
+Currently working at a start-up called LATERAL.systems as part of their engineering team (See [link to start-up](https://lateral.systems/)).

 Skills: React.js / Next.js / JavaScript / TypeScript / SASS / HTML / CSS / Tailwind